What Is a Housing Bubble, and Are We in One?

 - Housing bubbles occur when prices rise to unsustainable levels.

-- When and if a housing bubble bursts, it can impact Canada’s entire economy.
+- If a housing bubble bursts, it could impact Canada’s entire economy.

 - While many Canadians face affordability challenges, our housing market is experiencing a market correction rather than a bubble burst.